MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 1. After Teams marketplace supports flat rate pricing, update your app manifest with the Offer ID and Publisher ID and resubmit your app for validation.

-## 1st party license management of 3P SaaS offers enabled in Teams/client
+## First party license management of third party SaaS offers enabled in Teams/client

-With 1st party license management of 3P SaaS offers in the Teams surface area, our goal is to enable customers to easily assign, use, and track SaaS licenses purchased in Teams Storefront.
-This document focusses on the critical task of license management – the ability to authorize specific users to use a particular ISV application for the paid duration, where the license management happens post purchase of the said app (the associated SaaS offer) via Teams surface areas or via AppSource.
+With first party license management of third party SaaS offers in the Teams surface area, our goal is to enable customers to easily assign, use, and track SaaS licenses purchased in Teams Storefront.
+This article focusses on the critical task of license management – the ability to authorize specific users to use a particular ISV application for the paid duration, where the license management happens post purchase of the said app (the associated SaaS offer) via Teams surface areas or via AppSource.
 Without licenses being assigned to the given users, the app is unusable.

 The objective of this document is to outline the scenario, business justification and detailed specifications for simplified license management for Teams ISV apps from within Teams surface areas.